 Chamonix retains a delightful alpine atmosphere, full of tiny bistro’s offering the wholesome regional specialities that have fueled the hardy locals for centuries.
 Visitors here are guests in a natural theatre, with countless simple pleasures to savour.
 Take a walk or cable car for outstanding views as the sun slowly sinks.
 As the light fades with shadows climbing the mountainside you are treated to one of nature’s most beautiful spectacles.
 The gradual tinting of the peaks in the wonderful rose coloured hue of the sunset is a magical natural light show to behold.

-The price of this holiday is per person, based on 2 people sharing a twin room.
-The price includes return flights, 7 nights in a 4 star accommodation with breakfast and two dinners in your hotel plus two in local restaurants.
-All tours as mentioned, the Aiguille du Midi cable car, Montenvers cog railway to the Mer de Glace, guided walk of Annecy, guided walk of Aosta and a Guided tour of Chateau de Chillon.
+The price of this holiday is based on two people sharing a twin room.
+Single rooms are subject to availability at the relevant supplement.
+The price includes return flights and transfers, seven nights’ accommodation with breakfast and two dinners in your hotel plus two in local restaurants.
+All tours as mentioned, all local accommodation taxes and airport taxes and the services of Riviera Travel tour manager.

 An increasing number of you want to stretch your legs whilst away so you may want to join a complimentary walk today.
 It’s not arduous, though it is best to have light walking shoes or good trainers.